-|Glenn Research Center (GRC)||Lead Organization||NASA Center||Cleveland, OH|
+|Glenn Research Center (GRC)||Lead Organization||NASA Center||Cleveland, Ohio|

-|Case Western Reserve University||Supporting Organization||Academic||Cleveland, OH|
+|Case Western Reserve University||Supporting Organization||Academia||Cleveland, Ohio|

-|Jet Propulsion Laboratory (JPL)||Supporting Organization||NASA Center||Pasadena, CA|
+|Jet Propulsion Laboratory (JPL)||Supporting Organization||FFRDC/UARC||Pasadena, California|

-|Johnson Space Center (JSC)||Supporting Organization||NASA Center||Houston, TX|
+|Johnson Space Center (JSC)||Supporting Organization||NASA Center||Houston, Texas|

-|NASA Headquarters (HQ)||Supporting Organization||NASA Center||Washington, DC|
+|NASA Headquarters (HQ)||Supporting Organization||NASA Center||Washington, District of Columbia|

-|TDA Research, Inc.||Supporting Organization||Industry||Wheat Ridge, CO|
+|TDA Research, Inc.||Supporting Organization||Industry||Wheat Ridge, Colorado|

-|Vista Photonics, Inc.||Supporting Organization||Industry||Santa Fe, NM|
+|Vista Photonics, Inc.||Supporting Organization||Industry||Santa Fe, New Mexico|

-|White Sands Test Facility (WSTF)||Supporting Organization||NASA Facility||Las Cruces, NM|
+|White Sands Test Facility (WSTF)||Supporting Organization||NASA Facility||Las Cruces, New Mexico|